OrderN/CONQUEST-release/docs/moldyn.rst

 integrators used in CONQUEST are time reversible, *the SCF procedure is not*.
 Therefore tight convergence (``minE.SCTolerance`` for diagonalisation, ``minE.LTolerance`` for linear scaling) is necessary.
-In the case of diagonalisation, SCF tolerance of ``1E-6`` is typically enough to negate the drift.
+In the case of diagonalisation, an SCF tolerance of ``1E-6`` is typically enough to negate the drift.
 However, extended-Lagrangian Born-Oppenheimer MD (XL-BOMD) :cite:`md-Niklasson2008`, currently only implemented for O(N), essentially makes the SCF component of the MD